krasimir/grunt-absurd/README.md

 }
 ```

 In this example grunt watches for changes of your .js files and notify AbsurdJS.
-It later compiles the files to CSS.
+It later compiles the files to CSS and HTML.